Pros and Cons of Moving to Dubai

 Accommodation in Dubai is mostly new and pleasant.
 Serviced apartments are available everywhere in the city.
 These come furnished and are serviced as part of the rent; short-term leases are also available for this type of accommodation.

 - CON: Dealing with realtors and landlords can be tricky

 Annual rents on apartments in Dubai must be paid in full and up front.
 Some companies will cover this for their employees and then deduct amounts monthly from their wages.
 Realtors can be difficult to work with.
 It's better to find a place by word-of-mouth and then go directly to the property or engage a realtor to handle matters thereafter.
 An agent is required to complete a rental agreement.
-Maintenance on buildings can be sporadic and absentee owners who do not pay their fees can mean the renter will experience restrictions on use of some of the amenities of the building.
+Maintenance of buildings can be sporadic and absentee owners who do not pay their fees can mean the renter will experience restrictions on the use of some of the amenities of the building.

 Doing business and working in Dubai

 The economy in Dubai is moving forward at a rapid pace.
 This offers many opportunities, especially for entrepreneurs and professionals.
 All kinds of services are needed.
 Most of the goods available in Dubai have been imported.
-As a young country, the UAE it is still struggling to establish efficient operations in many segments of industry and relies on expats to provide this expertise.
+As a young country, the UAE is still struggling to establish efficient operations in many segments of industry and relies on expats to provide this expertise.